desertbit/glue/README.md

 Currently two socket layers are supported:

 - **WebSockets** - This is the primary option.
-They are used if the webbrowser supports WebSockets defined after [RFC 6455](https://tools.ietf.org/html/rfc6455).
+They are used if the webbrowser supports WebSockets defined by [RFC 6455](https://tools.ietf.org/html/rfc6455).
 - **AjaxSockets** - This socket layer is used as a fallback mode.